abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Defining products in terms of functions
 ---

-In the product definitions presented in the previous section worked by *zooming in* into the individual elements of the product and seeing what they can be made of We may think of this as a *low-level* approach to the definition.
+In the product definitions presented in the previous section worked by *zooming in* into the individual elements of the product and seeing what they can be made of --- we may think of this as a *low-level* approach to the definition.
 This time we will try to do the opposite --- we will try to be as oblivious to the contents of our sets as possible i.e. instead of zooming in we will *zoom out*, we will attempt to fly over the difficulties that we met in the previous section and provide a definition of a product in terms of functions and *external* diagrams.

-How can we define products in terms of external diagrams i.e. given two sets how can we pinpoint the set that is their product?
-To do that, we must first think about *what functions* are there for a given product, and we have two of those --- the functions for retrieving the two elements of the pair (the "getters", so to say).
+To define products in terms of external diagrams, we must, given two sets, devise a way to pinpoint the set that is their product, so to achieve that, we must first think about *what functions* are there for a given product.
+We have two of those --- the functions for retrieving the two elements of the pair (the "getters", so to say).

 ![Product](../02_category/product.svg)